 ALK (ALKB:DC / OMX: ALK B / AKABY / AKBLF):

-ALK today announced top-line results from a Phase III paediatric clinical trial of its sublingual allergy immunotherapy (SLIT) tablet for the treatment of ragweed-induced allergic rhinitis.
+- ALK initiates a Phase I clinical trialof its novel investigational sublingual allergy immunotherapy (SLIT) tablet for the treatment of peanut allergy.

 For further information please contact:

 Investor Relations: Per Plotnikof, tel. +45 4574 7527, mobile +45 2261 2525